Azure/arc_jumpstart_drops/sample_app/lorawan_aio/_index.md

 ```

-- The screen start showing the data that LoRaWAN Broker will post.
+- The screen start showing the data that the LoRaWAN Broker will post.
 ![alt text](./images/LoRaWANBrokerRunning.png)

 - Here is how the MQTTUI screen will show the data: